kant/Stacey-HTML5ived/README.md

 See [StaceyApp.com](http://staceyapp.com) for the wonderfully simple content management system that this template is designed for.

-See [this post](http://claytonfarr.com/notes/stacey-html5ived) for additional details on the creation of this modified template.

 ## Copyright/License

 Stacey (Original Template) - Copyright (c) 2009 Anthony Kolber.
 See `staceyLICENSE` for details.